updownupdown/world-quiz/README.md

 ## To Do:

-- Add touch events to globe
+- Improve "Good job" appearance; also shows up on mobile on page load
-- Disable input on "find country on globe" mode
+- Better instructions, maybe info icons, or always visible toast on next instruction?
+Especially on find on globe.
-- Fine tune list of "minor" countries
+- Header/options should be together? better styling to differentiate between rest of page
-- Don't show capital in info list for countries that don't have them (i.e. Antarctica).
+- Fine tune list of "minor" and "small" countries